kezsulap/SSO_MAX_CC/README.md

-Polish below
-## How to start
+## How to get started
-Fork this repository and set the name to
+Fork this repository and set the name to name of your system as the repository name

-Create code branch and copy all the commits from my repo (discarding )
+Create main branch and copy all the commits from my repo (discarding all the commits you had in code branch)

-Deploy the page via github pages
+Deploy the page via github pages from code branch

-Go to <your-username>.github.io/<your-fork-name> and your system should be there (it may take github a few minutes to process it and actually make your site happen)
+Go to \<your-username\>.github.io/\<your-system-name\> and your system should be there (it may take github a few minutes to process it and actually make your site happen)

-Create description of your system in main:description.txt (intructions below)
+Your site should contain current version of SSO_MAX system, to put your system there see below how to edit

-##How to edit
+## How to edit

-##description.txt
+Go to \<your-username\>.github.io/\<your-system-name\>/edit.html

+Edit the description file (instruction how to use it below), once you're done click save, this will copy current system into your clipboard and take you to github site, select all, paste new version instead and hit commit changes.
+It's recommended to put some description of what you've changed into "Commit Message" box to make your life easier when searching for some older version, but it's not required, select "Commit directly to the main branch" and hit "Commit changes" to make your changes appear on the site (github may take up to a few minutes to process this change, to view it immediately go to <your-username>.github.io/<your-system-name>?v=<commit-id>), or "Create a new branch for this commit and start a pull request" and hit "Propose Changes" and then "Create pull request" to mark them as in progress/review you can get a link <your-username>.github.io/<your-system-name>?OLD=<>&NEW=<> to highlight the changes

+After review go to pull requests and the change you've made and hit "Merge pull request" to put the version directly on your site (again it make take a few minutes for them to appear there), or go to "Files Changed" and edit file to put more changes, hit commit, or if you've decided to revoke them completely

+## Having multiple systems
+Github won't allow you to fork the repository more than once on the same account, to have multiple systems go to https://github.com/\<your-username\>/\<your-system-name\>/tree/main type in the name of your new system and hit create branch, this will create your new system at \<your-username\>.github.io/\<your-system-name\>?v=\<new-system-name\> which will be identical to your main system, go to \<your-username\>.github.io/\<your-system-name\>/edit.html?v=\<new-system-name\>
+to edit it the same way as you edit your main system

+## description.txt
 ```
-&Title of the system can be optionally put in the first line of the file after & symbol
+&Title of the system can be optionally put on the first line of the file after & symbol
 pass start each line with the description of the call and then put it's meaning
 	1c then describe responses in a line starting with a single tab character
 		1d then responses to that bid with double tab character at the start
 			1h etc.
+		#Lines starting with '#' are comments, they are ignored by the parser
+		#and can be used to make the file more readable for yourself
-			1s and to describe responses for some previous bid use one more tab then the bid we're responding to, so this is a response to 1d
+		#to describe responses for some previous bid use one more tab
+		#then the bid we're responding to
+		1h so this is a response to 1c
-			1n and so is this
+		1s and so is this
+		1n Comments #can also be put at the end
 		2c Click a bid to fold/unfold direct responses to it
-			2d Right click/long tap on a touch-screen to unfold resposnses to it, all subsequent nodes
+		2d Right click/long tap on a touch-screen to unfold
+			2h all subsequent nodes
-			2h suit symbols described using either ♠/♥/♦/♣ or !s/!h/!d/!c are automatically replaced with actual symbols and coloured blue/red/orange/green
+		2h suit symbols described using either ♠/♥/♦/♣ or !s/!h/!d/!c
+			2s are automatically replaced with actual symbols and
+			2n coloured blue/red/orange/green
-		1h and this is a response to 1c
+	1d This is a response to pass
-			(1s) to describe competitive bidding put a call in parentheses to make it opponent's call
+		(1h) for competitive bidding put a call in () to make it opp's call
 			dbl double can be described as x, dbl, db or ktr
 				(rdbl) redouble as xx, rdb, rdbl, rktr or re
-						p pass as p, pa, pas, pass
+					p pass as p, pa, pas or pass
-							(PasS) also all bid descriptions can use upper or lowercase letters and it's still fine
+		PasS bid descriptions can use upper or lowercase letters
-								2♦ denomination of suited bids can be described using ♦/d/!d
+			(2♦) denomination of bids can be described using ♦/d/!d
 				2!h
 					2nT notrump can be n/nt/ba
-				(2c) it is OK to specify either 2 our or 2 opponent's calls in a row and this assumes the player in-between has passed
+		(2c) it is OK to specify either 2 our or 2 opponent's calls in a row
+			(2d) and this assumes the player in-between passes
-@Lines starting with @ are notes they don't describe specific calls, but can be used to convey other information
+@Lines starting with @ are notes they don't describe specific calls,
+	@but can be used to convey other information
-	@And can also have subnodes as well
+	@and can also have subnodes as well
 @For example
 @Slam bidding
 	4NT blackwood